matuzo/HTMHell/hell/adventcalendar/2025/3/index.md

 In the video, you can see that as you scroll down the page, links are being successfully prerendered, ready for the user to browse to the page.

 <p class="highlight"><strong>Note:</strong> Speculating has a cost.
 To both your users and for sites with potential increased traffic and resulting infrastructure usage.
-Always weigh those costs against the benefit to the user.</p>
+Always weigh those costs against the benefit to the user.
+Additionally, the are risks for more complex sites for speculating.
+See the <a href="https://developer.chrome.com/docs/web-platform/implementing-speculation-rules">Guide to implementing speculation rules for more complex sites</a> for more information.</p>

 To conserve memory, Chrome keeps up to two speculations in memory at a time.
 As the user scrolls further and new links — which are more likely to be clicked on — enter the viewport, the old prerenders are cancelled.
 These links can be re-speculated, for example, when the user scrolls back up, in which case they can be fetched from the HTTP cache.
 That way, they prerender even faster.